 Flax Seeds, or in this case Flaxseed Oil, has long been touted for its health benefits (for example, it’s filled with healthy fats, like omega-3, and is a great source of fiber).
 On top of that, it’s an amazing source of energy, with more potassium than a banana and more calcium than a cup of skim milk.
 You can consume flaxseed oil in its natural form, or via supplements.
 We like Spring Valley Flaxseed Oil ($20).

 Bananas are loaded with vitamins, antioxidants, minerals, and good carbs.
 Eat one when you’re feeling sluggish, and you’ll find yourself instantly more awake.

-We’ve already established that these tiny seeds are pretty much the answer to every beauty woe under the sun, but who knew they could give you a boost of energy, too?
+We’ve already established that Chia Seeds are pretty much the answer to every beauty woe under the sun, but who knew they could give you a boost of energy, too?
 They’re full of fiber, omega-3 fatty acids, manganese, phosphorus, and protein, meaning they’ll satiate you (especially if you sprinkle them on salad) and keep your energy levels up without a spike or crash.
 Want more proof?
 A recent study published in the Journal of Strength and Conditioning concluded that consuming chia seeds enhanced exercise performance for 90-minute workouts the same way an energy drink would, but without all the extra sugar.